April 23rd, 2026

 Marina’s Team – Daruy dobro Ukrayina (Give Good Ukraine)

-150 food and hygiene packages were distributed to internally displaced people in Pyatikhatki
+• 150 food and hygiene packages were distributed to internally displaced people in Pyatykhatky.

 Dina’s Team – Vilʹni lyudy, vilʹna krayina (Free People, Free Country)

-Delivered 350 packages of aid to Murafa and Valky in Kharkiv Olbast’.
+• Delivered 350 packages of aid to Murafa and Valky in the Kharkiv Region.

 Bohdan’s Team — Vse robymo sami (We Do Everything Ourselves)

-This week at the club for children with disabilities kids had art class.
+• This week at the Club for Children with Disabilities, the children attended art class.

 Alena’s Team – Diva (Virgo)